Set Up Your Perfect Morning Routine (+Morning Routine Ideas)

 There’s no right morning routine.
 It all depends on your intentions and your goals.

-But the following are 10 steps than essential to enjoying a quality morning routine.
+But the following are 10 steps essential to enjoying a quality morning routine.

 Step 1: Identify Your “Why”